-Total estimated withdrawal of water from wells in the areas of Utah listed below in 2001 was about 114,000 acre-feet, which is 21,000 acre-feet less than the revised estimate for 2000 and 4,000 acre-feet more than the average annual withdrawal for 1991-2000 (tables 2 and 3).
-In the areas listed below, withdrawal in 2001 was less than in 2000 except in the Dugway area, Skull Valley, and Old River Bed.
-The decrease in withdrawal resulted from decreased irrigation, industrial, and public supply use.
+Total estimated withdrawal of water from wells in the areas of Utah listed below in 2002 was about 131,000 acre-feet, which is 17,000 acre-feet more than the estimate for 2001 and 21,000 acre-feet more than the average annual withdrawal for 1992-2001 (tables 2 and 3).
+In the areas listed below, withdrawal in 2002 was the same as or more than in 2001 except in the Grouse Creek and Ogden Valleys.
+The increase in withdrawal resulted from increased irrigation, industrial, and public supply use.

-The location of wells in Cedar Valley, Utah County, in which the water level was measured during March 2002 is shown in figure 34.
+The location of wells in Cedar Valley, Utah County, in which the water level was measured during March 2003 is shown in figure 34.
 The relation of the water level in observation wells in Cedar Valley, Utah County, to cumulative departure from average annual precipitation at Fairfield is shown in figure 35.

 Water levels in the selected wells in Cedar Valley generally rose during the 1970s.
 Water levels rose sharply from the early to mid-1980s as a result of greater-than-average precipitation, but generally have declined since the mid-1980s because of continued withdrawal and less precipitation.
-Water levels declined in most of the wells from March 2001 to March 2002.
-The declines probably resulted from less-than-average precipitation.
+Water levels declined in most of the wells from March 2002 to March 2003.
+The declines probably resulted from increased withdrawals for irrigation and public supply, and less-than-average precipitation.

-The location of wells in Sanpete Valley in which the water level was measured during March 2002 is shown in figure 36.
+The location of wells in Sanpete Valley in which the water level was measured during March 2003 is shown in figure 36.
 The relation of the water level in selected observation wells in Sanpete Valley to cumulative departure from average annual precipitation at Manti is shown in figure 37.

 Water levels in many of the selected wells in Sanpete County rose from the late 1970s to the mid-1980s as a result of greater-than-average precipitation, and have varied since the mid-1980s, but overall have declined.
-Water levels declined in most of the wells from March 1999 to March 2002.
-The declines probably resulted from increased withdrawal for irrigation and public supply use.
+Water levels declined in most of the wells from March 1999 to March 2003.
+The declines probably resulted from increased withdrawal for irrigation and less-than-average precipitation.

 The relation of the water level in wells in the remaining selected areas of Utah (see accompanying table) to cumulative departure from average annual precipitation at sites in or near those areas is shown in figure 38.
-Water levels generally declined in most of the selected observation wells from March 1999 to March 2002.
-The declines probably resulted from increased withdrawals for public supply, industry, and local irrigation.
-Water-level rises in some of the areas from 2001 to 2002 probably resulted from greater-than-average precipitation and (or) increased local recharge from surface water.
+Water levels generally declined in most of the selected observation wells from March 1999 to March 2003.
+The declines probably resulted from increased withdrawals for public supply and industry, and less-than-average precipitation.
+Water-level rises in some of the areas from 2002 to 2003 probably resulted from greater-than-average precipitation and (or) increased local recharge from surface water.